7Block Labs

 Implementation notes:

-• Wallet: Safe with a Roles Modifier in front of it (Zodiac Roles) to scope calls by:
+• Wallet: We've got a Safe that features a Roles Modifier right in front of it (Zodiac Roles) to help manage calls by:

 • Target address